Sh1pley/doc_share/README.md

 # Project Overview
 This project is a platform for teachers to upload and share Markdown documents with students.
 The platform will allow teachers to easily share documents through unique URLs, which can be accessed by students without requiring an account.

+## Project Demo
+A deployed version of this app is available @ `https://doc-share-vwat.onrender.com/`

 ## MVP Target
 The target for the MVP is to create a functional document-sharing platform for teachers.
 The platform should allow teachers to upload Markdown documents, generate unique public URLs for sharing, and display those documents as web pages that students can access.